 - Conductor thickness = copper foil thickness of the base laminate.

-- If blind and buried vias are implemented, then, conductor thickness = copper foil thickness that includes the copper plating.
+- If blind and buried vias are implemented, then, the conductor thickness includes the copper plating thickness as well.

 For external layers,

 - Conductor thickness = thickness of the base foil and the plated copper of PTH without including the thickness of the solder coating, tin-lead plating, or secondary platings.

 Insulation is a basic requirement in a PCB for protection against short circuits, overheating, and corrosion.
 A lot of materials can be used to insulate a circuit board.
 The choice of the material, however, depends on the board’s application